 One advantage of networked embedded systems is the ability to remotely upgrade system features by downloading new code images to the embedded system.
-The SmartFusion2 device can serve as a Root-of-Trust for any remote upgrade capability using an established application level encrypted data transfer.
-It might seem like the SmartFusion2 device would have difficulty in programming a new bitstream into itself, but because of the dedicated nature of the security functions and tight coupling between the programming functions, SmartFusion2 devices can easily support secure remote programming.
+The SmartFusion2 device can serve as a root-of-trust for any remote upgrade capability, using an established application level encrypted data transfer, processed through the security services calls available in the System Controller block.
 A special remote upgrade feature also retains a trusted 'golden image' during the update so that a 'back revision' to a known working version is always available.
-Additionally, advanced security precautions are taken during updates to prevent unauthorized roll-back to previous versions of a configuration bitstream.
+Additionally, optional advanced security precautions are taken during updates to prevent unauthorized roll-back to previous versions of a configuration bitstream with known security vulnerabilities.
 This is useful in preventing a common form of attack where a previous code revision, with know vulnerabilities or weaknesses, is used as an update to overwrite a newly secure revision.